ellakoa/postcard-poem/content/posts/cauldrons-of-the-bay.md

   or your feet could be held fast.

-  When the water runs dry\
+  Halloween the water runs dry\

-  and the cauldrons still\
+  \           and the cauldrons still\

   Left behind are images to chill

-  Imprints of monsters\
+  \           Imprints of monsters\

   unleashed to fright

-  Keep safe dear friends
+  \           Keep safe dear friends

   on this Halloween night.